watem-sedem/watem-sedem/docs/routing.rst

 ^^^^^^^^^^^^^^^^^^

-One-target routing is determined by the digital elevation model and the land cover of the two targets determined in the section above.
+One-target routing is determined by the digital elevation model and the land cover of the two target pixels determined in the section above.
 The flow directions and weights (cardinal space) are adjusted according to elevation and land cover, as shown in the scheme below.
 Do note that in this procedure two-target routing is adjusted to one-target routing.
-This implies not only cardinal directions are considered, but also ordinal directions.
+Cardinal directions are maintained in this transformation, except for jump routing.
+By considering jumps, a wider range of pixels are considered.
+As a consequence, the direction is not solely defined by the cardinal and ordinal direction for jumps.

 .. figure:: _static/png/sketch_flow_algorithm.png
     :align: center

     Flow-chart of the routing algorithm in CN-WS - adjusting routing according to elevation and land cover.
-Note that eight adjacent are taken into account (cardinal and ordinal direction).
-In addition, it is important to note that in case of jumps a wider range of pixels are considered.
+This scheme adjust two-target routing to one-target routing.
+Note that the transformation of two-target to one-target routing will follow the cardinal directions, expect for the jumps.
+By considering jumps, a wider range of pixels are considered.
+A As a consequence, the direction is not solely defined by the cardinal and ordinal direction for jumps.

 In this figure, the `Flow(target1)` or `Flow(target2)` tag indicate that routing will follow strictly the path of the first or second flow